Alzymologist/Kampela/docs/development/UX/strategy.md

 ## Comfort of use

 The device should be pleasant to use.
-Users would have to hold it together with phone and flip this stack over, probably several times.
+Users would have to hold the phone and the Kampela as a stack and operate on it simultaneously.
 We should not add unnecessary difficulties on top of that.
 Things like metadata management should happen automatically and without users' help.

+Stack configuration must be researched and determined.
+Possible options are:
+- flip: Kampela screen is on the opposite side of the phone screen
+- slide: Kampela screen is visible either under or over the phone screen
+- book: Kampela screen is to the side of the phone screen

 ## Friction

-Similar to approach taken in Parity Signer development, certain things that are allowed but only should be done with care should result in friction.
-All transactions must be read and explicitly confirmed before the secret storage access.
+Similar to approach taken in Parity Signer development, certain allowed actions that require extra attention should result in friction.
+All transactions must be read and explicitly confirmed before accessing the secret storage.
 Removal/change of trust sources should be sufficiently difficult to stop users from doing it mindlessly.

 ## Forbidden actions